-Since September 1989, Massachusetts General Laws (M.G.L. c.15A, § 18) require every full-time and part-time student enrolled in a certificate-, diploma-, or degree-granting program in a Massachusetts institution of higher learning to participate in a student health program or in a health benefit plan with comparable coverage.
-The Student Health Program defines a part-time student as a student enrolled in at least 75 percent of the full-time curriculum.
-CPS undergraduate students taking 12 credits of coursework are considered part-time students for the purposes of the Student Health Program.
+Since September 1989, Massachusetts law (M.G.L. c.15A, § 18) has required every full-time and part-time student enrolled in a certificate, diploma, or degree-granting program in a Massachusetts institution of higher learning to participate in a Student Health Plan or in a health benefit plan with comparable coverage.

 Health Insurance Waiver